• Home

 Information Wing plays a significant role in dissemination of information on key policy initiatives of the Government through various modes of communication and integrating various media campaigns for better outreach and impact.
 It also formulates necessary policies for facilitating the growth of print media and improving its reach.
 This endeavour of Information Wing is achieved with the help of the following Media Units under the Ministry:

-The Bureau of Outreach and Communication (BOC) was created by the Ministry on 08.12.2017 by merging the erstwhile media units of Directorate of Advertising and Visual Publicity (DAVP), Directorate of Field Publicity (DFP) and Song & Drama Division (S&DD) to have synergy and integrated approach between these organisations; better utilisation of resources and workforce; and to deliver better communication to the masses in every states and every districts.
-BOC including its Delhi Headquarter consists of 23 Regional Outreach Bureaus (ROBs) and 148 Field Outreach Bureaus (FOBs).
+Central Bureau of Communication (CBC) was created by the Ministry on 08.12.2017 by merging the erstwhile media units of Directorate of Advertising and Visual Publicity (DAVP), Directorate of Field Publicity (DFP) and Song & Drama Division (S&DD) to have synergy and integrated approach between these organisations; better utilisation of resources and workforce; and to deliver better communication to the masses in every states and every districts.
+CBC including its Delhi Headquarter consists of 23 Regional Offices and 148 Field Offices (FOBs).

-The Bureau of Outreach and Communication undertakes multi-media advertising and publicity for various Ministries and Departments of Government of India through print media, electronic media, digital media, outdoor publicity, live performances and arts etc. BOC acts as a service agency and communicates at grassroots level on behalf of various Central Government Ministries/ Departments.
+CBC undertakes multi-media advertising and publicity for various Ministries and Departments of Government of India through print media, electronic media, digital media, outdoor publicity, live performances and arts etc. CBC acts as a service agency and communicates at grassroots level on behalf of various Central Government Ministries/ Departments.

 Electronic Media Monitoring Centre